shivajid/sglang-rtx-pro-6000/README.md

 **\** datalab-to/chandra-ocr-2 is an VLM model.
 We have run an image benchmark different for the rest of the models **

 *\*\*\* DeepSeek-V4-Flash-0731 numbers come from its concurrency sweep (512 prompts, `1k/8k` @ 512 concurrency) rather than the 1536-prompt standard run.
 Its Peak column is the balanced `1k/1k` @ 512 result (4,710.94 output tok/s) — see the [sweep report](./models/DeepSeekV4-Flash-0731/results/benchamrk_sweep_report.md).*

+*‡ GLM-5.2-NVFP4 was benchmarked at **128** concurrency (384 prompts), not the standard 512 — 256 and 512 have not been run yet.
+At 128 it delivers **137.6 output tok/s per GPU** on a single node, ~34% better per GPU than the 2-node FP8 build, at less than half the TPOT.
+A second point exists at C=64 (461.27 output tok/s, 1.0 s median TTFT) — see the [GLM-5.2 README](./models/GLM5.2/README.md).*

 *† Kimi-K3 on G4 saturates at **128** concurrency, not 512 — the 32-GPU cluster hits its compute ceiling well before the standard profile's concurrency, so its row is the `1k/8k` peak at C=112.
 The Peak column is the observed burst peak (816 tok/s).
 Compare it to the [GB200 row](#performance-benchmarks-latest) for the same model on different silicon, not to the 512-concurrency rows.
 See the [G4 report](./models/kimik3/g4/BENCHMARK_REPORT.md).*